bgplab/bgplab/docs/ibgp/2-transit.md

 !!!
 Tip
     * Due to the IBGP loop avoidance mechanism (never advertise IBGP routes to other IBGP neighbors), you must configure a full mesh of IBGP sessions, adding PE1-CORE and PE2-CORE IBGP sessions.
 Your lab might work without the PE2-CORE IBGP session but would probably stop working when you connect an EBGP neighbor to PE2[^DLER].
     * The IBGP session between PE1 and CORE routers is preconfigured on PE1 and should be established as soon as you configure it on the CORE router.
 You'll have to configure the PE2-CORE IBGP session on both ends.
+    * If you're working with FRR or Cumulus Linux, save the CORE router's current configuration before enabling the BGP daemon and restarting FRR.

 [^DLER]: Proving that is left as an exercise for the reader